tanyelai/c-programming/README.md

-# C-Projects-and-Materials
-It contains my codes that i've written for university projects and hackerrank trainings.
+*It contains my codes that i've written for university projects and hackerrank trainings.